U-Haul truck hits and injures at least 8 people in a ‘violent rampage’ in Brooklyn, police say

 Authorities ultimately stopped the vehicle near the entrance of the Brooklyn-Battery Tunnel and took the driver into custody before noon.

+"At this time, there is no nexus to terrorism," Sewell tweeted Monday evening.

-While Sewell did not release the driver's name, four senior law enforcement officials identified him as 62-year-old Weng Sor, a man with a criminal record dating back to 2005 in Clark County, Nevada.
+While Sewell has not released the driver's name, four senior law enforcement officials identified him as 62-year-old Weng Sor, a man with a criminal record dating to 2005 in Clark County, Nevada.
 It was not immediately clear if he had an attorney.

 The van had an Arizona license plate, according to two senior law enforcement officials briefed on the matter.

-There were seven different locations being processed as a result of the rampage, Sewell said.
+There were seven locations being processed as a result of the rampage, Sewell said.

 Seven of the injured were civilians and one was a police officer “taking police action” during the incident, she said.
 Among the injured, three were on mopeds and at least one was a pedestrian, a man in his 30s, according to officials.